-Figure 15.
+Figure 13.
 Array element sequence association for default characters

 The provision that the ranks of the actual and dummy argument arrays need not match in array element sequence association has an interesting asymmetrical end condition when one is a scalar (effectively a rank of zero).
 The case of the actual argument having nonzero rank and the dummy argument being scalar occurs for elemental references to intrinsic functions.
 The reverse, passing a scalar to a dummy array, is allowed in a limited way in array element sequence association.
 If the dummy argument meets the conditions for array element sequence association (that is, it is declared as an explicit-shape or assumed-size array), the actual argument can be a single array element but cannot be any other kind of scalar.
-This functionality was provided in FORTRAN 77 to accommodate the passing of certain forms of array sections.